RyosukeDTomita/airis-burp-extensions/README.md

 1. Open Burp Suite and add .jar file.
 You can download from [latet releases](https://github.com/RyosukeDTomita/airis-burp-extensions/releases) or build for yourself.
     ![extensions](./assets/add_extensions.png)
-2. Move to `AIris Config` tab and put your API key and endpoint.
+2. Move to `AIris Config` tab and put your API key, endpoint, and preferred model.
 Don't forget to push Save button.
     ![api-key](./assets/settings.png)
 3. Select Burp Suite's HTTP history tab, right-click on a request or response, and send to `AIris Analysis` tab then you can write your prompt.
     ![right_click_menu](./assets/right_click_menu.png)